kroma-network/kroma-specs/specs/protocol/contract-upgrades.md

 [Smart contract upgrades](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies) are executed through the [governance](https://docs.openzeppelin.com/contracts/4.x/api/governance) of the Security Council.
 The authority to perform proxy upgrades lies with the Security Council's governor.
-When a proposal for an upgrade is approved, it undergoes a mandatory 7-day timelock delay period before execution.

 ## Upgrade By Governance

 When an on-chain proposal for a contract upgrade is submitted by a member of Security Council, the member votes on the proposal during the voting period.
-Once a proposal is approved, the Security Council queues the proposal to the batch to be executed with a 7-day timelock.
-After the timelock delay, the upgrade can be executed.
+Once a proposal is approved, the Security Council queues the proposal to the batch to be executed, and the upgrade can be executed.

 ### Interface